gheorghina/gheorghina.github.io/_posts/2024-01-16-thoughts-on-togaf-cert.markdown

 ## Ending Note

-On the ending note, I was pleasantly surprised, to discover there are no enforced waterfall processes, no ivory towers, no dictating of solutions, no heavy documentation, no heavy processes, no heavy governance, no heavy anything.
+Concluding on a positive note, I found it pleasantly surprising that TOGAF does not impose rigid waterfall processes, lofty ivory towers, prescriptive solution mandates, burdensome documentation, extensive procedures, or overbearing governance.

-It is all about common sense, and it is all about tailoring the framework to your own needs.
+Instead, it revolves around common sense and the flexibility to tailor the framework according to individual needs.

-That is why I decided to share my own experience, and my own thoughts on the matter.

-Weather it can help you or not, it is up to you to decide.
-You know better your own context and your own needs.
+Motivated by this realization, I've chosen to share my personal experience and reflections on the subject.
+Whether this information proves beneficial for you is entirely at your discretion.
+You are the best judge of your context and requirements.